cage1618/precss/README.md

 # Plugins

-PreCSS is powered by the following plugins (in this order):
+PreCSSS is powered by the following plugins (in this order):

 - [postcss-extend-rule](https://github.com/jonathantneal/postcss-extend-rule)
 - [postcss-advanced-variables](https://github.com/jonathantneal/postcss-advanced-variables)